beyza-armagan/patika-fimple-final-case/README.md

 The web app is deployed and accessible [here](https://coruscating-alfajores-652f87.netlify.app/basvuru-olustur).

-# How to run on Local
+# How to run on local

 ## Clone
 ```terminal